geraldgnika/geraldgnika.github.io/README.md

 # Gerald Nika - Software Engineer

 👋 Welcome to my GitHub Pages repository!
-I'm Gerald, a passionate Software Engineer with expertise in full-stack development, distributed systems, and software architecture.
+I'm Gerald, a passionate Full-Stack Web Developer building scalable web apps with Angular, React, Node.js, Express.js and Laravel.
+I am experienced in creating reusable components, RESTful APIs, and optimizing performance.

 Feel free to explore my repositories and don't hesitate to reach out if you have any questions or collaboration ideas!